pulpul-s/HWall/README.md

 Motherboard voltages, fan speeds, and board temperatures are available only when the appropriate Linux hwmon driver is loaded.
 HWall reads sensors already exposed under `/sys/class/hwmon`; it does not load kernel modules or request administrator privileges.

+The table below provides examples of common sensor drivers; it is not a complete list.
 | Module | Typical hardware | Common readings |
 |---|---|---|
 | `nct6775` | Modern Nuvoton Super-I/O chips | Voltages, temperatures, fan RPM, PWM |